Hyperoxaluria and oxalosis care at Mayo Clinic

 Your Mayo Clinic care team

-The Mayo Clinic Hyperoxaluria Center in Minnesota brings together doctors from many specialties to design a personalized treatment plan, based on the type and severity of hyperoxaluria and any related conditions.
-Mayo Clinic coordinates your testing and doctor appointments to speed the process of diagnosis and treatment.
-A specialist in kidney diseases (nephrologist) usually manages your care.
+The Mayo Clinic Hyperoxaluria Center in Minnesota brings together experts from many specialties to design a personalized treatment plan.
+Your treatment plan is based on what type of hyperoxaluria you have, how severe it is and any related conditions.
+Mayo Clinic coordinates your testing and medical appointments to speed the process of diagnosis and treatment.
+A doctor who specializes in kidney diseases (nephrologist) often manages your care.

 Advanced diagnosis and treatment

-At Mayo Clinic, specialists can run specific tests for hyperoxaluria, such as measuring oxalate in blood and urine and DNA testing, that aren't widely available.
+At Mayo Clinic, specialists can run specific tests for hyperoxaluria, such as DNA testing and tests that measure oxalate in blood and urine, that aren't widely available at other medical centers.

-Mayo Clinic provides outstanding transplant teams, led by highly skilled surgeons and medical transplant teams experienced in the care of patients with primary hyperoxaluria.
+Mayo Clinic provides outstanding transplant teams, led by highly skilled surgeons and medical transplant teams experienced in the care of people with primary hyperoxaluria.

 Expertise and rankings